-- Supporting PowerPoint and Keynote presentations can also be downloaded from the NCBE's web site: www.ncbe.reading.ac.uk - 2.
+- Supporting PowerPoint and Keynote presentations can also be downloaded from the NCBE's web site: www.ncbe.reading.ac.uk Obtaining rules form a support of the support of th - 2.
 Obtain ice cubes from a supermarket, wrap them in several thick plastic bags and smash the ice up with a hammer. - 3.
 CLEAPSS and SSERC (the school safety organisations in the United Kingdom) advise that where necessary, incubation at 37 °C is permitted, provided that good microbiology laboratory practice is followed (see pages 14-16).